joeig/memodrop/README.md

 Installation
 ------------

-1. Install Python 3.6 or use Docker
+1. Install Python 3.6 or use the `Dockerfile`
 2. You may want to create a virtual environment
 3. Install the dependencies: `pip install -r requirements.txt`
 4. Production preparation: Copy `edupy/settings/production.py.dist` to `edupy/settings/production.py` and adjust the values
 5. Create a database or let Django do that for you (it will choose SQLite3 by default)
-6. Migrate the database: `python manage.py migrate [--settings edupy.settings.prod]`
+6. Migrate the database: `python manage.py migrate [--settings edupy.settings.production]`
-7. Start the application as WSGI (alternative for developers: `python manage.py runserver [--settings edupy.settings.prod]`)
+7. Start the application as WSGI (alternative for developers: `python manage.py runserver [--settings edupy.settings.production]`)

 Development
 -----------